 In 1964 at the request of the Bishop of Allentown, Pennsylvania, the Oblates of St. Francis de Sales founded Allentown College.
 The nation’s only Oblate college took on the name DeSales University in 2001 to more succinctly affirm its patron and its Catholic identity, as well as its expanding graduate programs.

-DeSales offers a wide variety of 36 majors, ranging from the traditional liberal arts to forensics, pharmaceutical marketing, and physician assistant programs.
+DeSales offers 37 majors, ranging from the traditional liberal arts to criminal justice, accounting, and physician assistant programs.
 The most popular majors are nursing, medical studies, and theatre.

 Undergraduates choose up to 16 courses in the general education program, which includes courses in communications, Western civilization, theology, and other liberal arts subjects.